dipakcg/wp-super-minify/readme.txt

 1. Admin Settings

 == Changelog ==
+= 1.3.2, December 24, 2015 =
+* Added admin option for removing the `This site runs WP Super Minify plugin v...` message in page source due to potential security concerns.
+Defaults to `on` when plugin is installed

 = 1.3.1, March 17, 2015 =
 * Reverted support for combine external javascript and css files into a single file due to conflict with other plugins